DMS is replacing AGS.

 The current timeline for the implementation of DMS 4.0 and 4.1 for import, storage, and export declarations can be found here.
-In addition, Customs has recorded a webinar in which they explain the transition.

 What does the transition to DMS mean for my business?